 Moving units that are Shaken by Opportunity Fire (5.3) must end their movement.
 This includes units Shaken due to Casualties or Wounding.
 If not all of the moving units in a stack are Shaken, the remaining GO units can continue moving.
 Casualties: Replace a Squad with a Shaken Half-squad.
-Eliminate a Half-squad, Crew, or WT.
+Eliminate a Halfsquad, Crew, or WT.

 Wounded: Only SMCs can be wounded.
 If the unit is moving, it must stop immediately.
-Flip the SMC to its Shaken side (Hero excepted; they flip to their wounded side) and mark with a Wounded marker.
+Flip the SMC to its Shaken 1145 side (Hero excepted; they flip to their wounded side) and mark with a Wounded marker.

 A just-wounded SMC that has yet to be activated in a turn can still do so in a later impulse, including for movement.
 SMCs under a Wounded marker, or wounded Heroes who are wounded again are eliminated.

-15 Wounded Leaders have their Morale, LM and Leadership Range (11.1) decreased by one (LM cannot be less than zero).
+Wounded Leaders have their Leadership Morale-1 Morale, LM and Leadership Reduces leadership Range Range (11.1) decreased by one (LM cannot be less than zero).
 Their rally range too, if they possess the Charismatic Skill, can be reduced by one but never less than zero.
 Wounded Leaders can still call indirect fire (Mortar and Artillery) and move their full MF.
 Wounded Snipers can still fire with no reduction in effectiveness.
 All wounded SMCs (except Heroes) decrease their Morale by one.
-Hero Creation: There is a chance that a Hero is created during play whenever a Squad or Half-squad (even if Shaken) rolls a 1 during a Damage Check (DC) caused by enemy fire.
+Hero Creation: There is a chance that a Hero is created during play whenever a Squad or Half-squad (even if Shaken) MMC rolls a 1 during a Damage Check (DC) caused by enemy fire.
 Roll 1d6: if the result is even, a Hero is created in the hex.
 Randomly pick a Hero and a Skill (see sections 11.2 and 12.0).
 The Hero assumes the activation state of the MMC that spawned it.
-Example: If the Squad spawning the Hero is marked with a Fired marker, so is the Hero.
-If a Squad spawns a Hero due to a Shaken result that ends the Squad's movement, the Hero cannot move any farther.
-Crews and WTs do not spawn Heroes.